Living well with hepatitis B virus infection

 There is no treatment for acute hepatitis B.

-Chronic hepatitis B infection can be treated with medicines that can slow down the progression of liver injury and reduce the chance of liver cancer, but there is no cure.
+Chronic hepatitis B infection can be treated with oral medicines that can slow down the progression of liver injury and reduce the chance of liver cancer, but there is no cure.

-See your health care provider regularly to see how your liver is functioning and if you need treatment.
+Visit your health care provider regularly to see how your liver is functioning and if you need treatment.

 What can I do to stay as healthy as possible if I am living with HBV?

-• Avoid alcohol as it causes liver damage, and can increase liver damage caused by HBV
+• Avoid alcohol as it causes liver damage and can increase liver damage caused by HBV

 • It is important to manage your HBV infection and take good care of your health.
 HBV should not be a barrier to employment, school or other activities